nuuuwan/news_lk3_data/README.md

 Social entrepreneurial approaches often engage with local communities at the grassroots level in their development initiatives

+Every form of entrepreneurship serves a social purpose.
+However, the hallmark of social entrepreneurship lies in its ability to combine social purpose with business practice to effect social change.
+The process of social entrepreneurship embedded the creative use of resources to generate both economic and social values

 Sri Lanka stands at a critical crossroads in the wake of different reasons such as severe economic instability, social inequality and environmental crises.
 While many traditional approaches are falling short in this situation, it is time for Sri Lanka to gain traction for a new paradigm of ‘social entrepreneurship’ to come out of this crisis.

 ...